cloudera/llama/README.txt

 has extra segments_: 'rl' and '2'.
 The segment 'rl' is the customer tag and the '2' is the number of customer-specific patches applied for the release.

+[NOTE]
+If you glance at the repository list at http://git.sf.cloudera.com/, you'll see that there are some repositories that are paired with their Apache counterpart, e.g. 'apache-hadoop'/'hadoop', 'apache-pig','pig', etc.  The repositories with the 'apache-' prefix are read-only internal mirrors of the Apache git repository.
+All cloudera work on hadoop is in the read/write repository, e.g. 'hadoop'.
+This allows us to use `git` branches and separate remotes to automatically manage our patch process.

 ==== Release

-The release should rarely change.
+The release number should rarely change (if ever).
 In the case that we need to make a packaging change _without changing the package contents_, we will increment the release number.